-Amount - 30% of the eligible Grant amount of such component/s as identified in the Grant Agreement.
+Amount - For applications under de minimis - 30% of the eligible Grant amount of such component/s as identified in the Grant Agreement.
+For Applications under Start-up - The amount requested as deposit capped at the eligible Grant amount of such component/s as identified in the Grant Agreement.